10 Best Rocket Fuels to Knock Your Off Your Feet

 In case you don’t know Rocket Fuel is a slang word for an alcohol type that you consider strong enough to power a rocket.

 Inside your blood system or for some their alcohol system, some of these can make you feel like you have enough fuel to power yourself to the moon.
-Drink enough and you will loose your feelings and your balance and they could knock you off your feet literally.
+Drink enough and you will lose your feelings and your balance and they could knock you off your feet literally.

 Some of this alcohol is good for sterilisation, but be careful near flames it is combustible.
 Please consider using a wheelchair if you have drunk too much of any of these